Information for New Entrant Children

 We recommend three to four school visits in the 6 weeks leading up to your child starting school.

-School visit times Mondays and Fridays between 9.00am and 12.30pm, please let Michele Terrell know if you and your child will be visiting.
-Caregivers MUST stay on the school property during preschool visits.
+School visit times Fridays from 10.00am, please let Vanessa Koroa know if you and your child will be visiting.
+Caregivers MUST stay on the school property during preschool visits and sign in at the front office.

 Depending on the individual you may like to build up to this length of time.

-Please make contact with Michele Terrell (Room 2 teacher & Junior School leader) to arrange visits.
+Please make contact with Vanessa Koroa (Room 1 Teacher and Deputy Principal) to arrange visits.

 Why are school visits important?